-3 In the event of any discrepancy between this summary and the Objection Procedures, the Objection Procedures shall control.
+2 In the event of any discrepancy between this summary and the Objection Procedures, the Objection Procedures shall control.

-- (d) the form of the notice that will be provided to affected creditors (the "Objection Notice"); - (e) where reasonably available, the information necessary for affected creditors to attempt to resolve the objection to their claim and/or file a formal response thereto, and the implications of failing to timely resolve or respond to an objection; - (f) information relating to withdrawing a claimant's proof of claim; and - (g) information relating to hearings on Omnibus Objections. - 30.
-The Objection Procedures are described in the Robinson Affidavit and the exhibits thereto. - 31.
+- on the schedule(s) attached to the proposed order on each Omnibus Objection; - (b) the grounds for Omnibus Objections, which include both the grounds explicitly provided for the Bankruptcy Rules and additional grounds enumerated in the Objection Procedures; - (c) the exhibits to be attached to the Omnibus Objections, including a list of the claims subject to the objection, the claim amount and number (if applicable), the grounds for the objection and other information such a proposed revised amount or classification; - (d) the form of the notice that will be provided to affected creditors (the "Objection Notice"); - (e) where reasonably available, the information necessary for affected creditors to attempt to resolve the objection to their claim and/or file a formal response thereto, and the implications of failing to timely resolve or respond to an objection; - (f) information relating to withdrawing a claimant's proof of claim; and - (g) information relating to hearings on Omnibus Objections. - 20.
+The Objection Procedures are described in the July 12th Affidavit, (and attached to the affidavit of Michael K. Robinson, sworn July 21, 2022 as Exhibit "B"). - 21.
 The Objection Procedures also permit the Debtors to use a provision of the Bankruptcy Rules that provides that a party defending against a claim may serve on an opposing party (in the Debtors' cases, a claimant) (the "Offeree") an offer that will allow judgment on the specified terms.
 If the offer is accepted, the court enters judgment and terminates the case.
 If the offer is rejected and the Offeree ultimately obtains a judgment that is less favorable than the unaccepted offer, the Offeree must pay the costs incurred after the date the offer was made.
 Under the Objection Procedures, only the Debtors may be the Offeree.
 The Debtors intend to utilize this provision only against represented parties and request that the U.S. Bankruptcy Court permit the Debtors to seek costs, rather than automatically require payment by a claimant.
-The Debtors believe that this process will incentivize efficient negotiation and settlement of claims. - 32.
-The Objection Procedures also provide that the ad hoc group of term loan lenders has consent rights with respect to any claim settlement over US\$100,000.
+The Debtors believe that this process will incentivize efficient negotiation and settlement of claims.

+22. The Objection Procedures also provide that the ad hoc group of term loan lenders has consent rights with respect to any claim settlement over US\$100,000.